Does Acts 5:3-4 say the Holy Spirit is God or that they lied to the “Almighty God” as it is His Spirit?

 Acts 5:3-4 (KJV) “But Peter said, Ananias, why hath Satan filled thine heart to lie to the Holy Ghost, and to keep back part of the price of the land?
 Whiles it remained, was it not thine own? and after it was sold, was it not in thine own power? why hast thou conceived this thing in thine heart? thou hast not lied unto men, but unto God.”

-However, if we follow through with the same reasoning, it would also require Peter to become the Holy Spirit and also make Peter God, since Ananias actually lied directly to Peter.
+If we follow through with the same reasoning, it would also require Peter to become the Holy Spirit and also make Peter God, since Ananias actually lied directly to Peter.
+But obviously we don’t do that.

 There are numerous instances in both the Hebrew and Christian Greek Scriptures where the following principle applies: Actions by God’s representatives are logically equivalent to actions by God Himself.